 District of Columbia | Legal | The Sports Wagering Lottery Amendment Act of 2018 legalized sports betting in D.C.
 The Council voted in February to bypass an RFP process and award a sole-source contract to Intralot to roll out the city's only mobile sportsbook.
 Capital One Arena will be the nation's first retail sportsbook inside of a professional sports venue. | Both |

-Florida | Legal | Hard Rock Sportsbook, owned by the Seminole tribe, went live for a few weeks but is currently shut down until assorted legal issues are resolved. | TBD |
+Florida | Pending | Hard Rock Sportsbook, owned by the Seminole tribe, went live for a few weeks in 2021 but was quickly shut down as legal challenges were presented.
+We're still waiting to see if it restarts. | Both |

 Hawaii | No recent action | A recent bill to study legal sports betting went nowhere. | TBD |